-Internal Scholarships and Awards: If students receive internal assistance (e.g., graduate assistantship, staff tuition waiver, mentor teacher waiver) the award letter or waiver form must be submitted to the College of Graduate Studies at the time of registration.
+Internal Scholarships and Awards: If students receive internal assistance (e.g., graduate assistantship or mentor teacher waiver), the award letter or waiver form must be submitted to the College of Graduate Studies at the time of registration.
+If students are eligible for a staff tuition waiver, the USNH Tuition Benefit form must be submitted online through WISE at the time of registration.